Antimatter543/old-site/_posts/maths/2021-08-18-reflecting-rays.md

 The way I will solve it is by actually explaining the concepts before using them, which is useful for learning but takes much more space.

 # Solving
 Firstly, let's understand what's actually going on here by drawing a nice diagram.
-I'm going to be using desmos here with some very nice snipping tool skills (it was either that or my hand-drawn items, and here's an example of one(LINK IT HERE).
+I'm going to be using desmos here with some very nice snipping tool skills (it was either that or my hand-drawn items, and here's an [example of one](LINK IT HERE).
 Maybe it's not too bad?).

 ![Diagram of circle and rays (unsolved)](/assets/maths/unknowncircle.png)